Clinical Health Science Major

-Simpson’s Clinical Health Science program offers a strong foundation in human anatomy and human health sciences, and involves the study of the human body with a specific focus on prevention, diagnosis, rehabilitation, and current healthcare topics.
-The program prepares undergraduate students for career opportunities in healthcare fields.
+Simpson’s Clinical Health Science program offers you a strong foundation in human anatomy and human health sciences, and involves the study of the human body with a specific focus on prevention, diagnosis, rehabilitation, and current healthcare topics.
+The program prepares you for career opportunities in healthcare fields.

 THE BUREAU OF LABOR STATISTICS STATE THAT CAREERS IN HEALTHCARE ARE EXPECTED TO GROW ALMOST 20% IN THE NEXT 10 YEARS, OUTPACING THE AVERAGE FOR ALL OCCUPATIONS

 - SpSc 110 Intro to Health Careers & Injury Management